pablo-meier/Pablog/frog-sources/posts/2016-01-02-year-in-review.md

-* A marriage and future like that were Strong Requirements for Charly: my understanding is that she's wanted a nuclear family in a committed, monogamous, happy marriage more than any specific career goal or personal goal _since even the first time dated_ in our early 20's.
+* A marriage and future like that were Strong Requirements for Charly: my understanding is that she's wanted a nuclear family in a committed, monogamous, happy marriage more than any specific career goal or personal goal _since even the first time we dated_ in our early 20's.

 Given all that, the responsible thing to do, if past a certain degree of certainty you're feeling like you _are incapable_ of performing a lifetime of